Prasaderp/Word-Doc-Translation-with-Structure-Preservation-/README.md

 If you wish to contribute to this project, please feel free to fork the repository and submit a pull request.

 ---

-*This README provides a template.
-Please fill in the bracketed sections `[...]` and replace placeholder text like `YOUR_USERNAME/YOUR_REPOSITORY_NAME` and specific usage details if your entry points or parameters differ.*